hvlkk/IMDb-Dataset-Sentiment-Analysis/README.md

 The project is split into three major parts:

-### Part A: Custom Bernoulli Naive Bayes implementation
+### Part A: Custom Bernoulli Naive Bayes Implementation

 For the first part of the project, the data is fetched from Keras and the necessary preprocessing steps are taken.
 Afterwards, a custom implementation of the multivariate variant of Bernoulli Naive Bayes is developed, making use of logarithmic probabilities.
 The algorithm's performance is then evaluated using accuracy, precision, recall, and F1-score.
 Subsequently, the evaluation results are visualised through classification reports, confusion matrix heatmaps, metric tables with precise scores, and learning curves for each metric.